stevenhirsch/force-plate-jump-analyses/README.md

 ## Reporting Issues
 If you encounter any issues, please open an [issue on GitHub](https://github.com/stevenhirsch/force-plate-jump-analyses/issues).

+## Contributing
+We welcome contributions from researchers, practitioners, and developers!
+Please see our [Contributing Guidelines](docs/development/contributing.md) for details on how to get started.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.